ocwg/spec/design/ocwg-design-decisions.md

 # Design Decision Document
 For designing an extensible interchange format for canvas apps, we took several design decisions.
-These are self-imposed requirements.
+They result in self-imposed requirements.

 <!-- TOC -->
 * [Design Decision Document](#design-decision-document)